 - B. Future year population and income forecasts shall be obtained from the University of Florida, Bureau of Economic and Business Research.
-These forecasts shall be used as control totals for future population and provide a basis for estimating other socioeconomic factors, such as housing and employment. - C. The number of hotel/motel units shall be obtained from the Florida Department of Business Regulation, Division of Hotels and Restaurants.
-This data shall be supplemented by a Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area survey of hotel/motels to determine the percentage of occupied units and persons per occupied unit during the peak season. - D. The percentage of vacant single-family and multi-family dwelling units as identified in the Year 2015 American Community Survey data shall be used.

-- 2.3.2 Zonal Data Two (ZDATA2): 2015 Base Year employment data shall be developed by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for each traffic analysis zone, classified by type (service, commercial, manufacturing and industrial).
+These forecasts shall be used as control totals for future population and provide a basis for estimating other socioeconomic factors, such as housing and employment.
+Use of future year population as sourced from the University of Florida, Bureau of Economic and Business Research Development of Small-Area Population Projections for Gainesville Regional Utilities report shall be coordinated with the project manager and documented. - C. The number of hotel/motel units shall be obtained from the Florida Department of Business Regulation, Division of Hotels and Restaurants.
+This data shall be supplemented by a survey of hotel/motels to determine the percentage of occupied units and persons per occupied unit during the peak season. - D. The percentage of vacant single-family and multi-family dwelling units as identified in the 2020 Census data shall be used. - 2.3.2 Zonal Data Two (ZDATA2): 2020 Base Year employment data shall be developed by the CONSULTANT for each traffic analysis zone, classified by type (service, commercial, manufacturing and industrial).
 This data shall be verified using Property Appraiser records, occupational licenses and Info USA data provided by the Florida Department of Transportation.
-Employment data shall be cross referenced with the Chamber of Commerce large employers database for consistency (as it relates to size and location) and with Florida Agency for Workforce Innovation information. - A. Parking cost shall be developed for the City and University of Florida campus traffic analysis zones where short-term (average 3 hours) paid parking is available and/or where long-term (average 9 hours) paid parking is offered. - B. 2015 Base Year public school enrollment shall be obtained from the Alachua County School Board.
+Employment data shall be cross referenced with the Chamber of Commerce large employers database for consistency (as it relates to size and location) and with Florida Agency for Workforce Innovation information. - A. Parking cost shall be developed for the City and University of Florida campus traffic analysis zones where short-term (average 3 hours) paid parking is available and/or where long-term (average 9 hours) paid parking is offered. - B. 2020 Base Year public school enrollment shall be obtained from the Alachua County School Board.
 Comparable data shall be obtained from private schools within the study area.
-Private school enrollment data is available from the Florida Department of Education. - 2.3.3 Zonal Data Three (ZDATA3): The CONSULTANT shall develop data for airports, universities, regional shopping malls, military installations, which function as special generators. - 2.3.4 Zonal Data Four (ZDATA4) and External-External Trips (EETRIPS) files developed for the last plan update shall be reviewed and updated by the CONSULTANT.
+Private school enrollment data is available from the Florida Department of Education. - 2.3.3 Zonal Data Three (ZDATA3): The CONSULTANT shall develop data for airports, universities, regional shopping malls, military installations, which function as special generators. - 2.3.4 Zonal Data Four (ZDATA4) and External-External Trips (EETRIPS) files developed for the last plan update shall be reviewed and updated by the CONSULTANT. - 2.3.5 The development of socioeconomic data shall be documented by the CONSULTANT in Technical Report 2.